|TABLE OF CONTENTS

 - The Learning Technology Assistants: Learning Technology Assistants (LTA) program connects UMBC faculty members with trained student consultants who provide ongoing support to help develop the skills and knowledge necessary for effective use of instructional technologies.

-Sloan-C online workshops in blended and online teaching offered as part of the Sloan-C College Pass Program.
+Online Learning Consortium (OLC) (previously known as the Sloan Consortium (SLOAN-C)): OLC online workshops in blended and online teaching offered as part of the OLC College Pass Program.
 Access the College Pass Coupon Code here.
 Please note that you will need to be logged in to myUMBC in order to access this page.

-HYBRID COURSE REDESIGN WORKSHOP Participants learn the principles of good course design and apply them to a traditional, face-to-face (F2F) course that could be delivered as a hybrid (part-online, part F2F) course.
+Hybrid Course Design Workshop: Participants learn the principles of good course design and apply them to a traditional, face-to-face (F2F) course that could be delivered as a hybrid (part-online, part F2F) course.
 Using hybrid delivery to demonstrate best practices of hybrid teaching, this workshop is open to any UMBC instructor considering teaching a hybrid course in any semester.
-The workshop agenda is available here.
+The previous offering’s workshop agenda is available here.
 Prerequisites:

 - Bring a printed copy of your current syllabus for the course you plan to redesign.